hajimehoshi/ebitenginegamejam2023/README.md

 Reverse the roles.
 You are no longer just a game developer.
 You are the creator of the game engine.
-Tackle endless bugs and issues that relentlessly attack, and strive for a world-class game engine.
+Tackle endless bugs and feature requests that relentlessly attack, and strive for a world-class game engine.

 # License